 Follow the Same Schedule Every Morning When you Get Ready for School

-Children thrive on routine, especially in the mornings when they just wake up.
+Children do best following a routine, especially in the mornings when they just wake up.
 I made a schedule based off of the most important tasks my daughters need to accomplish before we leave for school.
 A schedule gives the girls a way to organize their morning.

 The schedule is hung on a magnetic board in our kitchen command center.
 The girls use magnets to mark which task is complete while they get ready for school.
 You can also laminate the schedule and use a dry erase marker to check off each task.